Arthaey/why-server-side/README.md

 Among other reasons, because passwords in client-side code are visible to anyone who wants to look!

-# Follow the steps below to "play along at home":
+# Follow the steps below to "play along at home"

 1. clone this repo